What can deserts teach us about the ecology of wealth and designing great cities?

 Now I've gotten to wondering: can we have the best of both perspectives?
 And I think the answer is yes.

 For one thing, we can use density to make cycles tighter in the city, meaning that you don't have to take a lot of time or use a lot of energy and materials to meet your needs.
-This applies ecology to make us richer and, in fact, more efficient.
-Transportation systems like we talked about in Episode 8 can give you a 9,000 to 2500% better use of resource is, and these make it much less costly to build local economies and to share more.
+This applies ecology to make us richer.
+And in fact, more efficient transportation systems like we talked about in Episode 8 can give you a 900 to 2,500% better use of resources, and these make it much less costly to build local economies and to share more.

 We are so used to economic decisions divorced from ecology that push us toward extinction.
 So, for example, San Jose, home of Silicon Valley, once had orchards and some of the best agricultural land on the planet.
 My aunt Dora Crouch, who studied the geology of ancient and modern water systems, pointed out that in some areas the soils were 40 feet thick.
 Now Silicon Valley's Santa Clara County has more Superfund sites, meaning toxic waste sites, than any other county in the nation.
 This is a gross misuse of resources, and it completely ignored ecology as a basis of wealth.